DigitalNZ/supplejack/_posts/2014-05-01-dependencies.md

 **Note for OSX users*
 To simplify this process, OSX users should consider using the [Homebrew](http://brew.sh/) package manager to manage the installation of Ruby,  MongoDB and Redis.
 If you're new to Homebrew, here is an [introductory overview](http://matthewcarriere.com/2013/08/05/how-to-install-and-use-homebrew/).

+* We recommend performing `brew update` to update your Homebrew formula list.
+This does not update your installed packages.
+It simply updates the versions and availability of packages you could install.
+Although `brew update` is listed for each installation, you probably only need to run the command at the start of an installation session.
-We recommend performing `brew update` to ensure that the package manager is up to date.
-Use `brew doctor` after system changes or if you need to troubleshoot your Homebrew installation.
+* Use `brew doctor` after system changes or if you need to troubleshoot your Homebrew installation.

 ### Ruby